Wine for Normal People

 Agathe Bellanger from Le Brun de Neuville Champagne joins to discuss the Chardonnay-centric Côte de Sézanne, the role of growers and smaller co-ops, the terroir of this small sub-region, and the beautiful wines her group makes.
 I LOVE these wines, which focus on longer lees aging.
 Agathe Bellanger, Champagne Le Brun de Neuville.
 Here are the lines of wines from Le Brun de Neuville: The Côte : This is their house style, representing 80% of production.
 The goal of these wines is to express the terroir and the essence of Chardonnay.
 They are aged 3 to 4 years on the lees (the mandatory minimum is 15 months, and they go above and beyond).
 There are several wines in this line including a Demi-sec.
 Les Chamins: Three wines in this line -- a blanc de blancs, rosé, and a Chardonnay and Pinot Noir blend -- are all single vineyard wines that represent specific plots and villages.
 In a nod to the historic methods, this wine is aged under cork instead of a crown cap.
 This method allows more oxygen transfer, and prod

-• Ep 478: Piero Mastroberardino -- the Soul of the Wines & Vines of Campania
+• Friends of the Pod Series -- Ep 478: Piero Mastroberardino -- the Soul of the Wines & Vines of Campania

 19/06/2023 Duración: 01h14min